miguelmota/ethereum-development-with-go-book/en/event-subscribe/README.md

+---
+description: Tutorial on how to subscribe to smart contract events with Go.
+---

 # Subscribing to Event Logs

 First thing we need to do in order to subscribe to event logs is dial to a websocket enabled Ethereum client.
 Fortunately for us, Infura supports websockets.